andreamoleri/DataArchitecture/Relazione.md

 }
 ```

+#### Nodes in MongoDB
+A MongoDB database is physically structured to support high availability, scalability, and resiliency.
+The physical
+structure of MongoDB involves various components such as nodes, clusters, and datacenters.
+Below is an overview of how
+these components interact and how the reading and writing processes occur.
+Let's start by saying that A running MongoDB
+instance is called a "node".
+There are two main types of nodes:

+- *Primary Nodes*: they are responsible for write operations.
+Each replica set has only one primary node at a time.
+- *Secondary Nodes*: receive copies of data from the primary node and can serve read operations if configured to do so.

 #### Clusters in MongoDB

 MongoDB can also be configured as a cluster, a powerful setup that involves multiple servers or nodes working together.